Dumoluhle22/Dumoluhle22/README.md

 Hi there, I'm Dumoluhle 👋

-💻 Aspiring Business Analyst | Web Developer in Training 🌍 Based in Johannesburg, South Africa
+💻 Aspiring data Analyst | Web Developer
+🌍 Based in Johannesburg, South Africa
 🎯 Currently learning: Python 🐍
-📚 Fluent in: HTML, CSS, SQL
+📚 Fluent in: HTML, CSS, SQL, Java
 📈 Passionate about: data-driven solutions, problem-solving, and building projects that make an impact.